Please note: we have chosen to use BCE (Before Common Era) rather than BC (Before Christ) and CE (Common Era) rather than AD (Anno Domini)

-Barbarian tribes from Scotland, Ireland and Germany launch a series of raids on Roman Britain.
+Barbarian tribes from Scotland, Ireland and Germany launched a series of raids on Roman Britain.
 The Romans were forced to abandon Hadrian’s Wall.

-A large reinforcement army arrives in Britain from Rome.
+A large reinforcement army arrived in Britain from Rome.

-Magnus Maximus, Western Roman Emperor, deteated the Picts and Scots
+Magnus Maximus, Western Roman Emperor, defeated the Picts and Scots.

-A new series of barbarian raids on Britain.
-Reinforcements are sent from Rome to Britain.
+There were a new series of barbarian raids on Britain.
+Reinforcements were sent from Rome to Britain.

-Roman troops are withdrawn from Britain to protect Rome from attack by Alaric I
+Roman troops were withdrawn from Britain to protect Rome from attack by Alaric I.

 With Rome facing attack by numerous barbarian tribes, Emperor Honorious recalled all Romans to Rome.
 The British people were told that they had to defend their land by themselves.